French invasion of Russia: Summary

 In Napoleon's Russian Campaign, Riehn sums up the limitations of Napoleon's logistics as follows:

 The military machine Napoleon the artilleryman had created was perfectly suited to fight short, violent campaigns, but whenever a long-term sustained effort was in the offing, it tended to expose feet of clay. [...]
 In the end, the logistics of the French military machine proved wholly inadequate.
-The experiences of short campaigns had left the French supply services completed unprepared for [..]
+The experiences of short campaigns had left the French supply services completely unprepared for [..]
 Russia, and this was despite the precautions Napoleon had taken.
 There was no quick remedy that might have repaired these inadequacies from one campaign to the next. [...]
 The limitations of horse-drawn transport and the road networks to support it were simply not up to the task.
 Indeed, modern militaries have long been in agreement that Napoleon's military machine at its apex, and the scale on which he attempted to operate with it in 1812 and 1813, had become an anachronism that could succeed only with the use of railroads and the telegraph.
 And these had not yet been invented.

 Napoleon lacked the apparatus to efficiently move so many troops across such large distances of hostile territory.
 The French supply depots established in the Russian interior failed in their purpose as supplies could not be distributed quickly enough.
 The French train battalions did their best, but the distances, the speed required, and the poor conditions they labored under meant that the demands Napoleon placed on them were too great.
 Napoleon's demand of a speedy advance by the Grande Armée over a network of dirt roads that dissolved into deep mires further broke down his logistical network as weakened draft animals collapsed from overwork and vehicles that could not be repaired broke down.
 As the graph of Charles Joseph Minard, given below, shows, the Grande Armée incurred the majority of its losses during the march to Moscow during the summer and autumn.